Is there evidence for exponential quantum advantage in quantum chemistry?: Theoretical background

 We can prepare a state specified by an approximate classical ansatz.
 (We assume once an ansatz solution is specified, it is easy to prepare on the quantum device).
 Often, simple states, such as the Hartree-Fock or Kohn-Sham ground-state (single Slater determinants) are considered in ansatz state preparation, as they are hoped to have good overlap with $\Psi_0$~\cite{o2019quantum,o2016scalable}; the $\poly(1/S)$ cost is then not further quantitatively considered.
 But while good overlap with such simple states can be observed in small molecules, EQA is an asymptotic statement, thus we should consider the limit of large $L$.

 The orthogonality catastrophe~\cite{kohn1999nobel,chan2012low} has previously been discussed in the context of state preparation in the large $L$ limit~\cite{mcclean2014exploiting}.
 For a set of $O(L)$ non-interacting subsystems, the global ground-state is the product of the subsystem ground-states, thus if the local overlap between the approximate classical ansatz and ground-state for each subsystem is $\sim s < 1$, then the global overlap is $s^{O(L)}$ i.e. it decreases exponentially.
-This is sometimes viewed as an obstacle to ansatz state preparation, but in fact it does not rule it out; we simply need to efficiently (here and elsewhere, we use efficiently to mean in polynomial time) prepare states with a local overlap that improves with $L$, such that the global overlap is $1/\poly(L)$ or better.
+This is sometimes viewed as an obstacle to ansatz state preparation, but in fact it does not rule it out; the issue is more subtle, because the above analysis assumes that both the ansatz and the actual ground-state have some product structure.
+But one need not consider a classical ansatz with (approximate) product structure; and, at least in principle, ground-state correlations could mean that the global overlap is not guaranteed to be well approximated by a product of local overlaps.
+Also, even if one uses a product-like ansatz to approximate a ground-state of near-product form, one can improve the local overlap as a function of $L$, such that the global overlap is $1/\poly(L)$ or better.

 The relevant consideration for EQA however, is that if classical heuristics can efficiently prepare states with such good overlap for large $L$ (for some systems), they may also efficiently obtain the ground-state energy to the desired precision.
-Establishing EQA additionally requires preparing states with good overlap but which do not solve the problem, i.e.~with poor energies.
-Other combinations are problematic: for example, the ability to classically prepare states with poor overlap but good energies suggests that it could be efficient to classically solve for $E$.